 Don’t understand where I’m coming from?
 Watch these three videos.
 They are only 15 seconds, 30 seconds, and 2:27 minutes.
 Prejudice and stereotypes are everywhere.
 And Asians aren’t the only ones and I may be biased but seriously?

 #1 – Wendy’s Commerical.
 The bowlcut?
 Huh?
 What is the point?
-Read the rest of this entry »
+Continue reading “i am more than a stereotype”

 Update: Miley Cyrus [Hannah Montana] is still very young.
 No need to slam her for her slanted eyes photos but we should slam the slanted eyes gestures.
 Why?
 Because we don’t want 50 million teens around the world to think that slanting your eyes is affectionate.
 Nothing is more scary that a Hannah Montana with 16,000 fans slitting their eyes.
 Right?